WeblateOrg/weblate/docs/devel/review.rst

 ---------------

 Translators can comment on both translation and source strings.
-Each :ref:`component` can be configured to receive such comments to an email address, and using the developers mailing list is usually the best approach.
+Each :ref:`component` can be configured to receive such comments to an e-mail address, and using the developers mailing list is usually the best approach.
 This way you can keep an eye on when problems arise in translation, tend to, and fix them quickly.